A Guardian’s Grandson

 car would be the first of many bits of bureaucracy that would have to be dealt with.
 We entered

-Sister in charge of the hospice.
-We were always expected, and if we had not arrived by the time
+in charge of the hospice.
+We were always expected, and if we had not arrived by the time supper

-supper was finished in the Refectory it would instead be waiting for us on the table in the room
+was finished in the Refectory it would instead be waiting for us on the table in the room just off the

-just off the entrance.
-I suspect that as a Guardian and his family we were perhaps treated quite
+entrance.
+I suspect that as a Guardian and his family we were perhaps treated quite well in this

-well in this respect.
-Our rooms usually were in the hospice and, again presumably because of who
+respect.
+Our rooms usually were in the hospice and, again presumably because of who he was and

-he was and only if there was room, grandfather was provided with a private
+only if there was room, grandfather was provided with a private sitting room which

 A typical day for us on our holiday (rather than pilgrimage) would